kievechua/Malaysia/README.md

 # Intro
-A repo to suggest a better way to improve [Malaysia](https://en.wikipedia.org/wiki/Malaysia) in form of government, electoral process and culture.
+A repo to suggest a better way to improve [Malaysia](https://en.wikipedia.org/wiki/Malaysia) in form of government, electoral process, education and culture.

+## Education
+- Improve technology based education in Technology area, start from primary school.

 ## Electoral Process
 1. Electoral area is divide by population density.